boyuanw1/boyuanw1.github.io/_pages/research.md

 </summary>

-This paper examines whether campaign contributions from pharmaceutical companies have an impact on the U.S. state lawmakers’ votes on COVID vaccine legislation.
-I find state legislators tend to vote in the pharmaceutical companies’ favor if they receive contributions from those companies.
-My findings are consistent with pharmaceutical companies using a small amount of campaign contributions to buy access to lawmakers in hopes of lobbying them on the issue later.
+This paper examines whether pharmaceutical companies directly lobbied U.S. state lawmakers for their votes on COVID vaccine legislation.
+I find that state legislators who received campaign contributions from pharmaceutical companies are not likelier to vote in favor of those companies on the vaccine mandates.
+Prior field experiments have shown that campaign contributions buy access, and the U.S. pharmaceutical industry has directly influenced key state referenda on drug pricing and regulation reforms with its political contributions.
+While Democrats have primarily voted for the vaccine mandates, it can be quite costly for Republicans to do the same.
+Journalists find that the industry remained largely in the background of the controversial vaccine mandate policies and relied primarily on third-party organizations to advance its agenda.
+The findings of this paper provide evidence for this observation.

 </details>